When freelancing, you’re responsible for your own time.

-It’s short and streamlined, and it can give them a good idea of who you are and how you do business.
+These letters are short and streamlined, and they should give clients a good idea of who you are and how you do business.

-Don’t go into too much detail since you want them to approach the proposal with an open mind.
+Don’t go into too much detail.
+Give them the gist of your proposal and let them approach your offer with an open mind.

 Here is an example of a brief cover letter for a freelance writer specializing in SEO.

 I have the skill set you need to make this project a reality.
 Given my substantial experience with SEO content writing for [specific niche], I’m confident I can deliver top-notch content within your required time frame.